cabret-ai/braintree_express_example/README.md

    npm install
    ```

-2. Copy the contents of `example.env` into a new file named `.env` and fill in your Braintree API credentials.
-Credentials can be found by navigating to Account > My User > View Authorizations in the Braintree Control Panel.
-Full instructions can be [found on our support site](https://articles.braintreepayments.com/control-panel/important-gateway-credentials#api-credentials).
+2. Copy the contents of `example.env` into a new file named `.env` and fill in your Stripe API credentials.
+Credentials can be found in the Stripe Dashboard under Developers > API keys.
+Full instructions can be [found in the Stripe documentation](https://stripe.com/docs/keys).

 3. Start the server: